OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

         default: C[&lt;T.&gt;&lt;RS&gt;]*[&lt;R[DG]&gt;&lt;TD&gt;][LO]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">If "result" is "visibility aov", this attribute specifies a light path expression that defines the set of all paths usedto compute the visibility ratio.</p>
+        <p class="scene-class-attr-comment">If "result" is "visibility aov", this attribute specifies a light path expression that defines the set of all paths usedto compute the visibility ratio.</p>

     </p>